lstk520/es_odm/README.md

 # es_odm

 ODM (Object Document Mapper) for Elasticsearch based on Elasticsearch_dsl and Pydantic.
-It's also a bridge connecting Mysql and Elasticsearch when using sqlmodel, They are all based on pydantic.
+It's also a bridge connecting Mysql and Elasticsearch when using Sqlmodel, which also based on Pydantic.

 ## Installation